Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Freedom of Assembly

 If people suspect that attending a protest or gathering will have their phone ID logged by police (even if they did nothing wrong), they may be less inclined to participate – thus infringing on freedom of assembly.
+This "chilling effect" has been documented in studies showing decreased participation in political activities when surveillance is known or suspected.

 Freedom of Expression

 Surveillance of call and message content can directly impact freedom of expression, especially if used to monitor journalists or activists.
 IMSI catchers have allegedly been used to monitor journalists in various countries.
+Without safeguards, these devices can become tools for harassing reporters, identifying confidential sources, and undermining press freedom.

 Privacy Rights